riscv-boom/riscv-boom/docs/sections/physical-realization.rst

 EnableFetchBufferFlowThrough
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Front-end fetches instructions and places them into a *fetch buffer*.
-The Back-end pulls instructions out of the fetch buffer and then decodes, renames, and dispatches the instructions into the *issue window*.
-This fetch buffer can be optionally set to be a *flow-through* queue – instructions enqueued into the buffer can be immediately dequeued on the other side on the same clock cycle.
+The Front-end fetches instructions and places them into a *Fetch Buffer*.
+The Back-end pulls instructions out of the Fetch Buffer and then decodes, renames, and dispatches the instructions into the *Issue Queue*.
+This Fetch Buffer can be optionally set to be a *flow-through* queue – instructions enqueued into the buffer can be immediately dequeued on the other side on the same clock cycle.
 Turning this option **off** forces all instructions to spend at least one cycle in the queue